 \subsection{Energy Conditions}

 \qquad The energy conditions (ECs) are just simple constraints on various linear combinations of the energy density and pressure.
 It demonstrates that energy density cannot be negative and gravity is always attractive.
 From the Raychaudhuri equation, the concept of energy conditions came into light.
-The varius ECs like the null energy condition (NEC), strong energy condition (SEC), dominant energy condition (DEC), and weak energy condition (WEC) are defined as $ \rho+p \geq 0 $; $ \rho+3p \geq 0 $; $ \rho > |p| \geq 0 $; and $ \rho \geq 0 $, $ \rho+p \geq 0 $ respectively.\\
+The various ECs like the null energy condition (NEC), strong energy condition (SEC), dominant energy condition (DEC), and weak energy condition (WEC) are defined as $ \rho+p \geq 0 $; $ \rho+3p \geq 0 $; $ \rho > |p| \geq 0 $; and $ \rho \geq 0 $, $ \rho+p \geq 0 $ respectively.

 The successful bouncing model requires the condition $ \dot{H}=-4 \pi G \rho (1+\omega)>0 $ in the neighbourhood of the bouncing point.
 Thus, it is needed to see the variations of NEC and first derivative of Hubble parameter $ \dot{H}$ with respect to $ t $ in the plots of Fig. 3.
-In these plots, we find that NEC ($ \rho+p \geq 0 $) is violated and $ \dot{H}>o $ in the neighbourhood of the bouncing point $ t \simeq 17.4 $, which is also a satisfactory result for a successful bouncing cosmic scenario.\\
+In these plots, we find that NEC ($ \rho+p \geq 0 $) is violated, and $ \dot{H}>o $ in the neighbourhood of the bouncing point $ t\approx0 $, which is also a satisfactory result for a successful bouncing cosmic scenario.

-In Fig. 4, one can observe that both NEC ($ \rho+p>0 $) and SEC ($ \rho+3p>0 $) are violating in the neighbourhood of the bouncing point $ t \simeq 17.4 $ whereas the DEC ($ \rho > |p| \geq 0 $) holds good.
-The violation of SEC indicates the existence of exotic matter in the universe.
-We can also analyse that DEC holds good in our model.
-Therefore, our model satisfies all the essential criteria for bouncing dark energy model in $ f(R,G) $ theory of gravity.
+In Fig. 4, one can observe that both NEC ($ \rho+p>0 $) and SEC ($ \rho+3p>0 $) are violating in the neighbourhood of the bouncing point $ t\approx0 $ whereas the DEC ($ \rho > |p| \geq 0 $) holds good.
+The violation of NEC satisfies the bouncing criteria whereas the violation of SEC indicates the existence of exotic matter in the universe.
+We can also analyze that DEC holds good in our model.
+Therefore, our model satisfies all the essential criteria for the bouncing model in $ f(R,G) $ gravity.